-We have successfully piloted choice based lettings in 2002-3 and aim to roll this out city-wide by the end of 2003.
+We have successfully extended choice based lettings city-wide.
 This system gives applicants the choice of properties advertised in newspapers and on a website.

 We successfully introduced rent restructuring in 2002, and so council rents will increase in line with Government guidelines.
-Average rent in 2002-3 is £42.76, which is very affordable compared to private sector and housing association rents.
+Average rent in 2003-4 is £42.76, which is very affordable compared to private sector and housing association rents.